ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 * Use IBM Cloud [flow Logs](/docs/vpc?topic=vpc-flow-logs) on the VPC to monitor the traffic that reaches your instances.

 * [Enable secure access](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#secure-access-ui) to the metadata service.
 When secure access is enabled, the metadata service is accessible only to the virtual server instance by encrypted HTTP secure protocol (HTTPS).

-## Manage security and compliance with VPC Infrastructure Services
-{: #imd-compliance}

-[{{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started) can help you monitor your VPC infrastructure to validate resource configurations in your account against a profile and identify potential issues as they arise.

-On 15 Dec 2025, {{site.data.keyword.compliance_short}} reaches end of support.
-The existing service instances become non-functional on that date.
-Start your transition now to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}, which is readily available and offers advanced cloud security posture management (CSPM).
-For more information, see [Transitioning to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}](/docs/security-compliance?topic=security-compliance-scc-transition).
-{: deprecated}